collaide/repository-manager/README.md

 To check if the object can add or remove an instance in the sharing, just write : `group1.can_add_to?(sharing)` or `group1.can_remove_from?(sharing)` (it returns `true` or `false`).

 Like the repo_item authorisations, you can get the sharing authorisations with : `group1.get_sharing_authorisations(sharing)`.

+### Download a repository

+RepositoryManager make the download of a repo_item easy.
+If the user want to download a file, it is easy, the `user.download(repo_item)` method returns you the path off file (if the user `can_read` it).
+If it want to download a folder, it automaticaly genere a zip file with all the contant that the user can_read.
+The method returns the path of this zip file.

 ## TODO